Annual Salary Range

 - Can communicate complex financial information in a clear, straightforward manner

-- Is a good supervisor; works well as a member of a team
+- Works well as a member of a team

 Some accountants are generalists, while others prefer to specialize in a given area.
-For example, if you are hired as a cost accountant (or cost accounting manager) for a manufacturing company, you might supervise several cost accounting clerks who work with you to calculate the costs of products manufactured, prepare cost estimates for potential sales of new products, and monitor the cost of raw materials, labor, and overhead.
+For example, if you are hired as a cost accountant (or cost accounting manager) at a manufacturing company, you might supervise several cost accounting clerks who calculate the costs of products manufactured, prepare cost estimates for potential sales of new products, and monitor the cost of raw materials, labor, and overhead.

-Or, you might be responsible for analyzing a large corporation's general ledger account balances and preparing financial statements that comply with generally accepted accounting principles.
-As such, you would supervise accounts payable clerks and payroll clerks.
-For this type of accounting, your title might be general ledger accountant, chief accountant, corporate accountant, accounting manager, or corporate controller.
+Or, you might be responsible for maintaining the general ledger and preparing financial statements that comply with generally accepted accounting principles.
+In this role you might supervise an accounts payable clerk and payroll clerk, and your title might be general ledger accountant, chief accountant, corporate accountant, accounting manager, or corporate controller.

-The larger and more complex a company is, the more numerous and varied will be the accountants that are on the staff, with titles such as internal auditor, coordinator of profit plans and budgets, researcher of accounting and tax issues, financial analyst, or tax accountant.
+At larger and more complex companies, some accountants may have titles such as internal auditor, coordinator of profit plans and budgets, researcher of accounting and tax issues, financial analyst, or tax accountant.